 “Hey mom.
 I really like this dish that you made… By the way, do you have a will?
 How about an advanced healthcare directive?
 Can I see it?”

 However, it’s better to have this awkward discussion now than when your parents are at the hospital.
 Or god forbid, their mental health has declined to a point where they can’t ‘legally’ make decisions for themselves.

 By thinking ahead and preparing now, you are taking care of your family in the future; your parents, yourself and your children.

-Now before I talk about the specific paper you should prepare, I want to stress that you should complete your own estate plan before you even bring this topic up with your parents.
+You should also complete your own estate plan before you even bring this topic up with your parents.

 So, what are the three legal documents you should discuss with your parents:

 Also called a ‘Financial Power of Attorney.’
 This is a legal document that allows you to designate an ‘agent’ to make all your financial and business decisions.